 Since you’ll be staining your deck five to seven times over its life, you want to get the process down to a science.
 Below are deck-staining tips from the experienced home improvement professionals at Mr. Handyman that will help you get it done right the first time.

 Don’t stain if you don’t have to.

 The point of deck staining is to protect your deck.
-To see if your current stain can last another summer, give your deck the water test: pour a glass of water on your deck, or in several spots, including where there seems to be the most wear, fade or algae growing.
+To see if your current stain can last another summer, give your deck the water test: pour a glass of water on your deck, or in several spots, including where there seems to be the most wear, fade, or algae growth.
 If the water is still beading after 10 minutes, take the year off!

 Read the directions on the stain you’re using.

 Seems obvious, right?
 But every stain is different, and instructions, including the number of recommended coats, vary from type of stain opaqueness and from one manufacturer to the next.
 Even if you think you remember how you got the deck to turn out so great last time, take a few minutes to read up on what’s actually in your hand.